The Newsletter is not displayimg correctly? Please, click: here |

 ENPOR updates its report on energy poverty in the private rented sector

 The ENPOR Project has updated its overview of academic and grey literature and suggested resultant framework of measures to tackle energy poverty in the Private Rented Sector (PRS).
 This report establishes the state-of-the-art in knowledge of PRS-specific energy poverty challenges.
 Since the first overview was published in 2020, the effects of COVID-19 on energy poverty have been better understood, however, this update comes in the midst of the energy crisis, exacerbated by the Russian invasion of Ukraine in February 2022, of which the overall social impacts are unclear.
+While the member states roll out financial support measures to cushion the effects of the energy crisis, experts call for systematic, continuous and well-funded public support policies that address the broader population, not just emergency measures that are only available to particular groups.
+These measures need to be targeted and custom-made for the private rented sector and must include characteristics designed to address the various realities of energy poor rental households as well as their landlords.

 German ElectricitySavingCheck (Stromsparcheck) extends its heating advice